bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

    For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
 4. Go back to the `Google Play Deploy` step in your Workflow Editor.\`
 5. Fill out the required input fields as follows:
-   * `Service Account JSON key file path`:  This field can accept a remote URL so you have to provide the  environment which contains your uploaded service account JSON key.
+   * `Service Account JSON key file path`:  This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
 For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
    * `Package name`: the package name of your Android app
    * `Track`: the track where you want to deploy your APK (alpha/beta/rollout/production)